adelheidsoftware/adelheid-website/src/content/posts/how-to-set-up-mediawiki-using-apache.md

 ---
 title: 'How to Set Up MediaWiki Using Apache'
 pubDate: 2024-04-07T19:07:00.000-05:00
-summary: 'Learn about why we decided to use Eleventy to build our website.'
+summary: 'Learn about how to set up your own wiki or family of wikis!'
 author: 'Aaron Yoder'
 authorTitle: 'Founder'
 tags: ['tutorial', 'web', 'cloud', 'mediawiki']